Questions, questions, questions...

 Do you provide meals?

 No. Each camper must bring their own lunch and snacks.
 Please note that we do not have access to microwaves to heat lunches, nor do we have access to refrigerators to keep meals cool.
 Therefore, all food brought to camp must be kept cold with an ice pack, and must not require heating.
-If you wish, there is also a meal plan option that is now offered, more information regarding this will be send out by e-mail later in the spring.
+But for your convieniance, we do offer a meal plan program in collaboration with McGill food services, which information can be accessed here: Lunch Box Plan

 Is it possible to visit the camp facilities?